kbase/relation_engine_importers/README.md

 ## Running tests

 To run tests, arangodb must be running locally on the default port with default root credentials.
+You can run arangodb using docker-compose with `docker-compse up`.

 Then from the repository root:

 ```sh